Eye For Film >> Festivals >> A-Z >> London Film Festival >> 2011

 A dynamic, star-studded study of love in the 21st century.

-An absorbing and suspenseful drama about an Albanian family caught in a blood feud.
+An Albanian family are caught in a blood feud.

 An existential drama about how two people’s relationship survives after one of them has a stroke.